top of page

 1.4 Mobile ICT card

-2. Requirements of the ICT card
+2. Requirements for the ICT card

-2.1 Group or corporate group
+2.1 Group or group of companies

-2.2 Employee is manager or specialist
+2.2 Employee is a manager or specialist

 2.3 Duration of the assignment